 Your grade and number of ratings aren’t the only factors that influence your ranking.
 Your communication skills will also affect how high you appear in search results – for both paid and organic rankings.

 The gist is that Angie’s List values good customer service.
 So start with a strong focus on delivering for your customers.
 Respond in a timely way to their private messages as well as commenting on their reviews of your work.
-Obviously if you have a negative review, you want to try to make that right – or at least leave your side of the story on Angie’s List.
+Obviously if you have a negative review, you want to try to make that right – or at least leave your side of the story posted on Angie’s List.
 You can do that for free.

 Don’t respond just to negative reviews, though.
 Respond to all reviews (just leaving a “thank you!” can go a long way).
 You should also respond to all private messages, even if they’re duplicates.

-3. Win a Super Service Award
+6. Win a Super Service Award

 This, of course, is easier said than done, but each year Angie’s List awards businesses who manage to receive top-notch ratings.
-The top 5% of qualifying businesses per category, in each market, receive the “Super Service Award.”
+The top 5% of qualifying businesses per category in each market receive the “Super Service Award.”

-Other Forms of Advertising on Angie’s List
+5 Other Ways to Advertise on Angie’s List

-- “The Big Deal” – Similar to Groupon or Living Social, Angie’s List features different coupons and discounts on The Big Deal.
-These deals are available to both members and nonmembers, although members get bigger discounts.
+Similar to Groupon or Living Social, Angie’s List features different coupons and discounts on The Big Deal.
+These deals are available to both members and non-members, although members get bigger discounts.
 Businesses can pay to have their deal featured.

 The Bottom Line